 TMBSS ensures that suitable internet filtering is in place.
 As of September 2023, all centres are equipped with Fortigate Firewalls.
 Internet usage and reporting is provided using Fastvue.
 IPads are used across the service and these are managed using Apple School Manager, with additional security through JamF.
 As part of their safeguarding and online safety training, staff understand their expectations, roles and responsibilities around filtering and monitoring systems.

-As per Keeping Children Safe in Education 2023, James Pearson, as Assistant Head and DSL, along with Emma Spelman the allocated E-Safety Governor, have overall responsibility for making sure that the standards in terms of filtering and monitoring are met.
+As per Keeping Children Safe in Education 2024, the Senior Designated Safeguarding Lead along with the Chair of Governors, have overall responsibility for making sure that the standards in terms of filtering and monitoring are met.